 Redwood is a large, thriving primary school with a diverse community.
 Pupils come from a wide range of ethnic backgrounds and forty three different languages are spoken in our families’ homes.
 Over half of our pupils have English as an additional language and many speak very little English on entry to Nursery.
-Approximately a third of our pupils are from disadvantaged backgrounds.
+Over a third of our pupils are from disadvantaged backgrounds.
 Our parents are increasingly engaged in school life and fully support and share the aims and ambitions we have for their children.

 Working in collaboration with all stakeholders, we have developed the following skills and attributes which we want all Redwood pupils to have achieved by the time their primary school journey ends, so that they know about and have access to the wide range of opportunities that are on offer in their future.